Cost of living · Columbia, South Carolina · 2026

 What Salary Do You Need to Live Comfortably in Columbia?

-To live comfortably in Columbia, South Carolina, you need to earn about $85,604 a year.
-That works out to roughly $7,134 in monthly take-home pay, which is the number that actually matters when you're budgeting rent and groceries.
-"Comfortable" here follows the 50/30/20 framework: your needs are covered, you're putting something into savings each month, and you have room for a dinner out or a weekend trip without stress.
-It's not a lavish lifestyle, but it's a stable one.
+To live comfortably in Columbia, you'd need to earn $85,658 a year, which works out to $7,138 in monthly take-home pay.
+"Comfortably" here means the 50/30/20 framework: your needs are covered, you're putting something into savings, and you have room for discretionary spending, not a luxury lifestyle, but not white-knuckling it either.

 Cost of Living Breakdown